 - Where Pfizer has a co-research, co-development or co-marketing/co-promotion agreement or where the product has been out-licensed, it is recognized that the responsibility for disclosure may be dependent on the agreement between parties.
 Under these circumstances, Pfizer will endeavor to gain agreement to share data in response to requests.

 All those receiving access to data will be required to enter into a Data Use Agreement (DUA).
-Once the DUA is completed Pfizer will upload the de-identified data into the Vivli platform for use by researchers.
+Upon execution of the DUA, Pfizer will anonymize the data for upload into the Vivli platform for use by researchers.
 Access to data needed for research is provided on a password-protected platform via Vivli.
 This platform allows researchers to conduct research on the site and to download their analyses.
 Access is provided for 12 months.
 Extensions are possible when justified and upon review and approval.
-Commonly used statistical software is provided on the platform so researchers can conduct their analyses.
-More information about the available software is on Vivli.

 Researchers are invited to conduct their research in a private workspace.
 This workspace is not accessed by Pfizer or any other third party unless researchers provide permission.
 To protect research participants privacy & confidentiality and ensure the data is used for the agreed research purpose, controls are in place to prevent the download of de-identified data provided for access.